Hard times are coming!

 What are my rights?

-- Ask if they are immigration agents and have them show you their badge or identification through the window.
+- Have them identify themselves.
+Ask if they are immigration agents and have them show you their badge or identification through the window.

 - If officers come to your house, you can keep your door closed.
 They can only enter your home with a judicial search or arrest warrant.